Stuycs-K/lab11-stuyrim-4-zhengb-turakulova/README.md

 - Attack
   - Description: The unpaid intern shows their superior resume, shocking the opponent and dealing 4 points of damage.
   - Consumes 2 work experience
-- Buff self:
+- Self Support
   - Description: The CS Intern locks in, boosting its damage by 1.3x for the next 2 rounds.
-  - Restores 1 experience and 3 health.
+Restores 2 health.
+  - Consumes 3 work experience, if insufficient just restore 2 HP.
-- Buff other:
+- Ally Support
-  - Desc: CS Intern advises ally to avoid unpaid internships -
+  - Description: CS Intern advises ally to avoid unpaid internships and restores 1 special and 2 health
+  - Consumes 2 work experience